IgniteUI/igniteui-docfx/en/components/overlay_main.md

 ### Displaying Content

-The overlay service can be used to dynamically display a `HTMLNode` or even an Angular Component by attaching it to the overlay DOM.
+The overlay service can be used to dynamically display an `HTMLNode` or even an Angular Component by attaching it to the overlay DOM.

 After a reference to the Overlay service is established, it can be used to dynamically show/hide content.
 For example, we can pass an Angular Component in the `attach` method.
 This will generate a unique ID, which we can pass to the `show` method to display the component: